 Figure 3.
 Concentration of Heat Stress Protein in plasma of in Sesarma crabs in different temperatures.
-Mean concentration of heat stress protein in plasma from 15 crabs is shown. ( P < 0.05; n.s.= not significant, based upon two-tailed t-tests).
+Mean concentration of heat stress protein in plasma from 15 crabs is shown. (\ P < 0.05; n.s.= not significant, based upon two-tailed t-tests).
 Error bars show standard deviation.

-Note: Figure 3 depicts mean differences as bar graphs, rather than as means plots shown in Figures 1 and 2.
-Some disciplines or journals prefer bars to represent means, while others restrict bar plots only to showing the accumulation of some quantity.
+Note: Figure 3 depicts differences in group means as bar graphs, rather than as means plots as shown in Figures 1 and 2.
+Some disciplines or journals prefer bars to represent means, while others restrict bar plots to only represent the accumulation of some quantity (i.e., the y-axis is a percentage, or count data that accumulates from zero up to the top of the bar).
 Check with your professor to see if they have a preference.
-Note also the alternative way of showing statistically similar groups, as compared to Figure 1.
-Both are equally valid stylistic choices.
+Also note the alternative, yet equally valid, way of showing statistically similar groups, as compared to the use of letters in Figure 1."

 Figure 4.
 Abundance of Nam8 protein in various strains of Saccharomyces cerevisiae as determined by Western blot.
-S. cerevisiae extract (50 μg total protein) was separated by 10% SDS-PAGE and blots were probed with α -Nam8 antibodies.
-Extracts shown are from wildtype S. cerevisiae, a strain lacking the NAM8 gene (nam8 Δ), and a strain that overexpresses the NAM8 gene (O/X Nam8).
+S. cerevisiae extract (50 μg total protein) was separated by 10% SDS-PAGE and blots were probed with $\alpha$ -Nam8 antibodies.
+Extracts shown are from wildtype S. cerevisiae, a strain lacking the NAM8 gene (nam8 $\Delta$ ), and a strain that overexpresses the NAM8 gene (O/X Nam8).
 The position of the Nam8 protein is indicated by an arrowhead.